James K. Polk (song): Reception

 Although Factory Showroom received a lukewarm response from critics, "James K. Polk" has been generally well regarded.
 In a review of the song for AllMusic, Stewart Mason praised the song for both its melody and its lyrics, which, despite being "practically paragraphs", "scan perfectly well".
 Though Mason favors the original 1990 arrangement over the 1996 recording, he calls the tune a "fan favorite".
 A People review of Factory Showroom labels the song "Beatles-esque".

 Despite the praise the song has received, in a review of Factory Showroom, Stephen Thomas Erlewine of AllMusic disapproved of the band's "recycling" old material for the album.
 To Erlewine, this signified their "creative block" during the period.
 Regardless, the song is designated as an "AllMusic pick" from the album.

 Legacy

 "James K. Polk" has been cited as an example of the band's unconventional subjects for pop lyrics.
-Some critics have seen a connection between the song's educational lyrics and the band's later success, in the mid- to late-2000s, in composing children's music.
+Some critics have seen a connection between the song's educational lyrics and the band's later success in the mid- to late-2000s: composing children's music.
 Mason compares the song to Schoolhouse Rock! educational television program; however, the song is also popular among the band's adult fans, and it often features in their live setlists.